Policy 5900 — Academic Unit Reviews

 Mount Allison University is committed to the principle of quality assurance in all of its academic programs.
 This policy reflects that commitment.
 It is in accordance with quality assurance processes of the Maritime Provinces Higher Education Commission, the agency that assesses academic programs prior to their implementation and ensures a process to monitor institutional quality.

-The purpose of each academic unit review is a re-examination of the unit in order to develop strategies that will contribute to its advancement.
+1) To re-examine the unit to develop strategies that will contribute to its advancement.
 The review will provide the unit with information, both qualitative and quantitative, and recommendations to serve as a basis for discussion, reflection, decision-making and planning in support of academic programs, research opportunities, partnerships, and unit infrastructure and administration.

 2 — CYCLE OF REVIEWS